 Some people are entitled to be anonymous and, unless they have expressly waived their anonymity, their identities will be protected by appropriate redaction before publication.
-Details of those who are entitled to anonymity are set out in the Chair's General Restriction Order, which you can see here: https://www.childabuseinquiry.scot/procedures/general-restriction-order/
+Details of those who are entitled to anonymity are set out in the Chair's General Restriction Order, which you can see here.